summonholmes/lazyautomation/README.md

 These are the default programs and their configurations that I desire for Windows, MacOS, and GNU/Linux systems.
 This readme will provide my defaults, and the rest of the repo config files may be dropped to their respective locations.
 There is some education on sane defaults and backup here for those interested in what I do.

-## Preferred Linux Distros in preferred order:
+## Linux Distros of Choice:
-* I use GNOME Wayland and enable Firefox HW decoding
+2. Fedora
+* Pros: Best security, cutting edge, DNF dependency resolution, mostly just works
+* Cons: DNF bash completion, too hardened sometimes
 1. Debian
-* Pros: Homebase, best performance, secure, great dependency resolution, stable or rolling
+* Pros: Great performance, secure, stable or rolling
-* Cons: Bad defaults, hard to configure especially on Optimus laptops
+* Cons: Bad defaults and older packages
-2. Fedora - Best security and cutting edge, mostly just works.
-Not a fan of DNF
-* Pros: Best security, cutting edge, mostly just works
-* Cons: DNF bash completion, too hardened sometimes, performance doesn't quite match Debian
-3. Pop_OS! - Just works but Wayland sucks
+3. Pop_OS!
 * Pros: Just works for most things
-* Cons: Wayland sucks here, very non-standard configurations, annoying console messages that can't be fixed
+* Cons: Wayland sucks here, very non-standard configurations, annoying console messages that can't be fixed even with kernel commandline, sysctl.conf, or systemd configurations

 #### For GNU/Linux
 * Native package manager